 Māori history of the Greater Wellington region

-This naming presupposes an ability by early Māori to view Aotearoa from the heavens and so envisage the fish-like shape of the whole North Island.
+This naming presupposes the ability of early Māori to view Aotearoa from the heavens and envisage the fish-like shape of the whole North Island.

 The head of the fish, in Māori thinking, is the sweetest part.